MicrosoftDocs/cpp-docs/docs/mfc/reference/cevent-class.md

  Nonzero if the function was successful, otherwise 0.

 ### Remarks
- If the event is manual, the event will remain signaled until [ResetEvent](#cevent__resetevent) is called.
+ If the event is manual, the event will remain signaled until [ResetEvent](#resetevent) is called.
 More than one thread can be released in this case.
 If the event is automatic, the event will remain signaled until a single thread is released.
 The system will then set the state of the event to nonsignaled.
 If no threads are waiting, the state remains signaled until one thread is released.

-##  <a name="cevent__unlock"></a>  CEvent::Unlock
+##  <a name="unlock"></a>  CEvent::Unlock
  Releases the event object.

 ```